Bupropion and naltrexone

 Usual Adult Dose for Weight Loss:

--Week 1: One tablet (8 mg naltrexone/90 mg bupropion) orally once in the morning; then
+-Week 1: One tablet orally once a day in the morning

--Week 2: One tablet orally twice a day (once in the morning and once in the evening); then
+-Week 2: One tablet orally 2 times a day (morning and evening)

--Week 3: Two tablets orally in the morning and one tablet orally in the evening
+-Week 3: Two tablets orally in the morning and 1 tablet orally in the evening

-Maintenance dose: Week 4 and onward: Two tablets orally twice a day (morning and evening)
+-Week 4: Two tablets orally 2 times a day (morning and evening)

-Maximum dose: Two tablets orally twice a day
+Maintenance dose: 2 tablets orally 2 times a day (morning and evening)

--Discontinue therapy if a patient has not lost at least 5% of baseline body weight after 12 weeks at the maintenance dose.
+-Therapy should be discontinued if a patient has not lost at least 5% of baseline body weight after 12 weeks at maintenance dose as it is unlikely that clinically meaningful weight loss will occur with continued treatment.

 -The effect of this drug on cardiovascular morbidity and mortality has not been established.